It sounds like such a cliché these days…

 Note: Not all disruption is caused by new-breed tech businesses.
 For example, Amazon sells standard physical products.

-Most business owners face the same challenge: How do you predict threats and change to your business?
+Most business owners face the same challenge: How do you predict threats and change to your business? [keep reading for 5 actions you can take]

 A prime example of an Australian industry currently being impacted (some may say threatened) by change is the financial planning sector.